Smith Rapids Saddle Trail

 - Hunting (must be 150 yards away from the trailhead)

 Much of this trail follows along the banks of the South Fork of the Flambeau River, which offers open vistas and opportunities to view wildlife.
 The trail is peaceful, relatively flat and traverses a variety of forest types including pine plantations.
-A nearby day-use picnic area has drinking water, vault toilets, a grill, picnic table, river & stream fishing, and carry-in boat access; no garbage service.
-The Smith Rapids Campground is closed indefinitely but dispersed camping is permitted in the Forest.
-For more information, call 715-762-2461 or visit the Chequamegon-Nicolet National Forest website at https://www.fs.usda.gov/main/cnnf/home or their office located at 1170 4th Avenue S./ Highway 13 in Park Falls.
+A nearby day-use picnic area has drinking water, vault toilets, a grill, picnic table, river & stream fishing, carry-in boat access, and garbage service.
+The Smith Rapids Campground is closed for the 2018 season due to budgetary reasons.
+It is anticipated that the campground will be open for the 2019 camping season.
+Dispersed camping is permitted in the Chequamegon-Nicolet National Forest.
+For more information, call 715-762-2461 or visit the dispersed camping page at https://www.fs.usda.gov/detail/cnnf/recreation/?cid=fseprd579392 or their office located at 1170 4th Avenue S./ Highway 13 in Park Falls.

 - From the intersection of State Highways 13 and 70 in Fifield, drive east 12.5 miles on Highway 70 to Forest Road (FR) 148.Turn left (north) & continue on FR 148 1.8 miles to the parking area just south of the Smith Rapids Covered Bridge; no parking fee required at this location.